 There are several reasons why a refrigerator is not cooling.
-If you would like to spare yourself a little time and hassle, give Rhodes Appliance Repair a call for refrigerator repair in CITY, ST. We are happy to visit and diagnose the cooling problem as well as correct it for you.
+If you would like to spare yourself a little time and hassle, give Rhodes Appliance Repair a call for refrigerator repair in Massachusetts.
+We are happy to visit and diagnose the cooling problem as well as correct it for you.

 When a refrigerator isn’t cold, it is time to see what the problem is.
 Most times it’s something as simple as a routine coil cleaning behind the refrigerator.
 However, with these latest models of refrigerators, they’re manufactured with a variety of sensors as well.